 belongs to Amanda Fenwick who has built her dog store around him and his love for toys such as the sniff and snack ball and mat.
 You can find all sorts of handmade enrichment toys and even ask for tailor made items from Jack’s Wardrobe.

-Skye the cavalier king charles spaniel is Merlin’s first best friend he ever made.
+Skye the cavalier king charles spaniel is Merlin’s first best friend.
 They love each other.
 Skye says that he loves his cuddly bunny toy when he stays at his grandmas as it smells of his mum and human brother George.

 Jasper the retriever loves watching television to keep him occupied.
 But whilst he enjoys seeing dogs on TV make sure your dog enjoys the content